 for a video that will help to give an idea of what the International Training course involves.

 Can I receive help from a mentor during the application process?

 The review process is made up of four separate stages: an initial first cut of applications that do not meet the basic award criteria; a second round of selection based on the comments of our expert reviewers; a third round of selection carried out by the four CLP partner organisations; and a final stage, with award winners decided by a panel of judges who make up the final selection committee.
 After each stage the CLP team will provide all unsuccessful applicants with external feedback in order to encourage them to strengthen their application.

 Who are the reviewers?

-We draw our reviewers from a wide range of sources including academia, conservation NGOs, research institutions and previous CLP alumni.
+We draw our reviewers from a wide range of sources including academia, conservation NGOs, research institutions and the CLP alumni network.
 CLP reviewers are typically experts in their geographic or taxonomic field.
-They are there to provide guidance on the feasibility of a particular project.
+Reviewers provide guidance on the feasibility of a particular project.

 Conservation Leadership Programme FAQs – Arabic